WSP 152 — A Crash Course in Artificial Intelligence

 Day(s): Saturday and Sunday

 Grade Restriction: NGR only; no credit/letter grade

 Instructor(s): Ronjon Nag

-Everything you wanted to know about artificial intelligence (AI) but were afraid to ask!
-AI, inspired by our understanding of how the human brain learns and processes information, has given rise to powerful techniques known as neural networks and deep learning.
+Artificial intelligence (AI), inspired by our understanding of how the human brain learns and processes information, has given rise to powerful techniques known as neural networks and deep learning.
 This workshop will provide a high-level overview of these and other artificial intelligence techniques.
 Through pre-built hands-on exercises, we will discuss how current AI platforms compare with how the brain works, how systems actually “learn,” and how to build and apply neural networks.
 We will also discuss the societal and ethical issues surrounding the real-world applications of neural networks.
-By the end of the course, students will understand how AI techniques work so they can: (1) converse with neural network practitioners and companies; (2) critically evaluate AI news stories and technologies; and (3) consider what the future of AI can hold and what barriers need to be overcome with current neural network models.
-This workshop is ideal for product managers who interact with data scientists, software engineers who wish for more AI exposure, and anyone in the general public who wants to know how current AI works.
+By the end of the course, students will understand how AI techniques work so they can: (1) converse with neural network practitioners and companies; (2) be able to critically evaluate AI news stories and technologies; and (3) consider what the future of AI can hold and what barriers need to be overcome with current neural network models.
+This course is ideal for product managers who interact with data scientists, software engineers who wish for more AI exposure, and anyone in the general public who wants to know how current AI works.

 Textbooks for this course: